QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 equals to 0.
 That's a system so you "simply" have to solve it.

+**Note**: my teachers are only calculating all the partial derivative of the variables
+(x,y,...), but some are also doing it for lambda.

 You will get your critical point ``X*`` (x*, y*, ...) and your unknowns (mu1, ..., lambda1, ...).